openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/tectobulbarTract
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Tectobulbar tract' is a tract of brain.
-It is part of the medulla oblongata.
+   :definition: Is a tract of brain.
+Is part of the medulla oblongata. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002164) ('is_a' and 'relationship')]
-   :description: A long process of a CNS neuron, that carries efferent (outgoing) action potentials from the cell body in the optic tectum towards target cells in the premotor reticulospinal system in the hindbrain.
+   :description: A long process of a CNS neuron, that carries efferent (outgoing) action potentials from the cell body in the optic tectum towards target cells in the premotor reticulospinal system in the hindbrain. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002164)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0111548
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002164#tectobulbar-tract-1
    :name: tectobulbar tract